 What if Austria could be a catalyst of positive change in the face of today’s sustainability challenges?
 And why not?

-“I believe that everyone deserves the chance to understand what climate change is and why it exists, and what we can all do to mitigate and adapt.
+“I believe that everyone should have the opportunity to understand what climate change is and why it exists, and what we can all do to mitigate and adapt.
 That means speaking to people in their own language, about topics that they understand and value, and helping them find ways to turn their hopes and dreams into sustainable futures.”

-Suzanne is a sustainability trainer and facilitator at Whitby’s Sustainability, teaches science communication at SciComm Success, is an active member of the International Association of Facilitators, and is a co-founder of Facilitators for Future.
+Suzanne is a climate communicator, facilitator and trainer at make SHIFT happen and is an active member of the International Association of Facilitators, and is a co-founder of Facilitators for Future.
+She teaches science communication skills at SciComm Success, and facilitates thinking, communication and action relating to climate change at Whitby’s.